Semester 2 Credit Value: | 20 |

 Independent study: alongside seminar handouts, students will be directed towards cases or academic articles and will be asked a series of reflective questions; this will further develop their understanding of the areas and provide an opportunity to practice critical analysis of the sources being read.

-Assessment preparation and completion: as the summative assessment is one 3,000word essay, students will need sufficient time to undertake independent research and to prepare, draft and edit their work.
+Assessment preparation and completion: as the summative assessment is a 24 hour exam, students will need sufficient time to undertake independent research and to prepare for their assessment.

 The format of resits will be determined by the Board of Examiners

-The summative assessed coursework will give students the opportunity to develop and demonstrate their research skills, and their ability to understand the operation of international law, and present coherent arguments supported by appropriate legal basis as well as academic literature.
-The coursework will offer students a chance to develop their interest in one of the topic areas studied in the module, developing research skills and encouraging deeper analytical study.
+The summative exam will give students the opportunity to develop and demonstrate their ability to understand the operation of international law, and present coherent arguments supported by appropriate legal basis as well as academic literature.
+The exam allows students to demonstrate learning outcomes across a broad range of topics within the syllabus.

 N/A